The Disease, The Condition, The Treatment

 A response to the antibiotics should be seen within 7 to 10 days- -if improvement is seen during this time period, indicating that SID/SIBO is present, the antibiotics should be continued for a total 6 weeks, or at the very least a minimum of 4 weeks.

-- If a positive response is not seen within 7-10 days, change the antibiotic.
-Most EPI dogs appear to respond best to Tylosin, but if not, switch to Metronidazole (or switch from Metro to Tylan).
-With exceptionally difficult SID/SIBO cases, historically it has been recommended to continuously repeat or consistently continue antibiotic treatment for life.
-Although not clinically proven yet, what has been observed by diligent pet owners is that some are able to completely remove a SID/SIBO-prone dog from antibiotics through a methodical process of slowly reducing the antibiotic dose and interval while slowly introducing an increased inclusion of a safe, stable, and “agreeable” with the individual dog’s intestinal gut flora” pre and/or probiotic.
+- Although not clinically proven … what has been observed by diligent pet owners is that some are able to completely remove a SID/SIBO-prone dog from antibiotics through a methodical process of slowly reducing the antibiotic dose afer the 45 dose administration while also slowly introducing an increased inclusion of a safe, stable, and “agreeable” pre+probiotics to help re-populate the individual dog’s intestinal gut flora.

 - Prebiotics are non-digestible food components (dietary fiber) that are being fermented by intestinal bacteria.
 Slippery Elm is a prebiotic.
 This can lead to more normalization of the intestinal microbiota.
 In a recent study the use of fructooligosaccharides (FOS) in the diet showed a lasting advantageous effect.
 This syndrome is also a potential target for probiotic therapy but one must be careful when administering probiotics.
 Too much FOS can cause the opposite effect.
 Per Dr. Jorg Steiner of Texas A&M University “…unrealistic expectations have been replaced with well-defined requirements for probiotics and controlled studies of their beneficial effects.
 A probiotic must be efficacious.
 In order to be efficacious, the bacteria must reach the intestinal lumen.
 This requires that the bacterial species being used in the formulation are both acid- and bile-acid resistant.
 Also, the bacterial species of the probiotic preparation should adhere to the intestinal mucosa to prolong the time of interaction”.